Frequently Asked Questions

 My advice for new authors would be to never give up and always stay true to yourself.
 If you want to write a good story that no one has ever read before then you must have the confidence to do so.
 No one can write the book for you, you're the one that wants to bring a story to life so you're the person who must write it.
 Never give up and always have faith in yourself.
 I believe in you so you must believe in yourself too.
 Don’t give up.
 Do you think I would be as successful as I am today if I had decided to suddenly give up?
 No. Make sure that you actually have a passion for writing and being an author, and that you’re not just doing it for the funds.
 Trust me the funds are nice, but it’s not worth it if you don’t have a passion for writing.
 Money follows passion and not the other way around.

-If I had a pound every time I got asked this question… lol.
 Well when I first started writing, I didn’t see the need to put a profile picture of myself.
 I didn’t want to use my own name because quite honestly, I was afraid of what my family, friends and people who know of me would think of my writing.
 Afraid that they wouldn’t like it, say that it was rubbish or say that the content was just way too explicit.
-It was mostly fear of how I would be received.
+It was mostly fearful of how I would be received.
 So I decided to start writing under a pseudonym and till this day it’s just stuck with me.